vvakame/github-unsubscriber/README.md

   ignores:
     - my-favorite-repo

-$ github-unsubscriber
+$ npx github-unsubscriber
 Below list will be unwatch...
 	foobar-org/suddenly-created-repo
 Let's use the --run option if you really want to unwatch...

-$ ./bin/github-unsubscriber --run
+$ npx github-unsubscriber --run
 Below list will be unwatch...
 	foobar-org/suddenly-created-repo
 done!